wunderdogsw/clojureworkshop/README.md

 ```
 lein auto kibit
 ```
-* Start a new midje autotest process in a terminal (yes, midje works without lein-auto)
+* Start a new midje autotest process in a terminal
 ```
 lein midje :autotest
 ```

 ### Step 3 - Setup live editing and start server
-* Setup remote REPL in `project.clj` by adding following key pair to `:ring´
+* Setup remote REPL in `project.clj` by adding following key pair to `:ring`
 ```clojure
 :nrepl {:start? true
         :port 8888}